AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 minor
 - Increments every time an updated release is made that contains one or more substantive changes (see below)
 - Resets to 0 any time the major version changes
-- Sometimes breaking changes may be made to particular features of the specification and characterised as minor changes.
-When this happens, the specification will clearly indicate the grounds on which this is considered a minor update
+- Sometimes breaking changes may be made to particular features of the publication and characterised as minor changes.
+When this happens, the publication will clearly indicate the grounds on which this is considered a minor update

 revision
 - Is set to 0 when a new release of FHIR is published
-- Increments when technical corrections and clarifications are made to an existing published specification
+- Increments when technical corrections and clarifications are made to an existing published publication
 - These changes are only made as technical corrections when it is agreed that they do not affect implementations

 label (optional)